martinluedtke/martinluedtke.github.io/_pages/about.md

 ### Recent and current research

-  * In joint work with Marius Leonhardt I am developing a Chabauty–Coleman method for determining and bounding the number of S-integral points on affine curves using the generalised Jacobian.
+  * In joint work with Marius Leonhardt I developed a Chabauty–Coleman method for determining and bounding the number of S-integral points on affine curves using the generalised Jacobian.
     This method is applicable whenever a certain inequality involving the Mordell–Weil rank, the genus, the number of cusps, and the size of S is satisfied.
 This is the analogue